avramandrei/OpenNIG/README.md

 ### Data processing

+This step is optinal, it only intends to help you in processing data.
+Processed data must be saved in '.npy' format.

 If you want to use other datasets, you have to manually create two directories, `train` and `valid`, that contain the training and the validation images, respectevly.
 Run the `process.py` script to process the images in these directories.
 The script will create two files, `train.npy` and `valid.npy`.

 ```